rastegarpanah/rastegarpanah.github.io/_pages/about.md

 My PhD advisors were Mark Crovella and Krishna Gummadi.
 Before joining BU I received a M.Sc. in computer science from University of Bonn.

+I am interested in applications of machine learning in healthcare and finance.
 In the past, I have worked on developing novel data-driven solutions for recommender systems and systems biology (Single-cell RNA) problems.